Mathemilda/SDWDS/README.md

 PairWisePlotting.html is about plotting in Python using seaborn package, by Vaidehi Iyer.

-SQL_Data_Wrangling.pdf is about Data Wrangling software for SQL developers.
+SQL_Data_Wrangling.pdf is about Data Wrangling software for SQL developers by Phil .
 Regretfully a presented practical show of software applications is not on the slides.

 Visualization_Bad&Good&Best.pptx is Brenna Craft's presentation about data visualization principals.

+Data size for A/B testing is about difficulty of apriory evaluation of required data amount for A/B testing with example of such estimation in real time, by Maiia Bakhova